 4. Dismissal – if improvement doesn’t take place, dismissal is the only remaining option.
 This will take place at a meeting.
 The employee should be given 14 days to appeal the decision.
 A letter must be sent, confirming their dismissal.

 Gross or serious misconduct – In this instance management are able to go straight to stage 4 or 5.

 Who is responsible for dealing with Disciplinary and Grievance procedures?

 Managers and HR are responsible for providing information and handling discipline and grievance issues.
 All businesses and companies must have an up to date grievance policy and procedure in place.
 This will outline exactly how grievances should be dealt with.
 This could be found in:

 As an employer it is important to follow a grievance procedure to make sure you have done everything appropriate to deal with the matter.
 Following a procedure will take emotion, hearsay, personal opinion and bias out of the matter.
 You deal with the facts of the situation in an ordered and systematic way.
 This will avoid the possibility of you and your company being accused of unfair treatment of staff and possibly ending up in front of an employment tribunal.

-Engage in Learning provide and online Discipline and Grievance training course.
+Engage in Learning provide online disciplinary training for managers.
 This course will help you understand policies and procedures, apply these in your work and know who to talk to if you have questions or concerns on the issue.